straschek-io/t3-pipelines/ReadMe.md

 # uxktn/t3-pipelines

 To make this clear: I have no clue about docker.

 But: I was stressed out from waiting for my pipelines to finish, running apt-get commands in the pipeline was costing too much time.
 So, I googled it.

 This docker image fulfils my personal needs for deployment of TYPO3 via gitlab-ci & bitbucket pipelines.
 Works for me, may work for you.

 ## Features

-PHP 7.1 (See other branches/docker tags for 7.0 and 5.6)
+PHP 7.3.17 (See other branches/docker tags for e.g. 7.2)
-Composer 1.5.2
+Composer 1.10.6
-TYPO3 Surf (dev-master)
+Surf 2.0.2
 Deployer
-node 8.9.4
+node 10.20.1
-npm 5.6.0
+npm 6.14.4
-yarn 1.3.2
+yarn 1.22.4
-grunt-cli 1.2.0
+grunt-cli 1.3.2
-bower 1.8.2
+bower 1.8.8
-Sass 3.5.3 (Bleeding Edge)
+(Ruby) Sass 3.7.4 (Bleeding Edge)

 ### PHP versions

-`uxktn/t3-pipelines` or `uxktn/t3-pipelines:latest` (currently php 7.1)
+`uxktn/t3-pipelines` or `uxktn/t3-pipelines:latest` (currently php 7.3)
+`uxktn/t3-pipelines:php73`
+`uxktn/t3-pipelines:php72`
 `uxktn/t3-pipelines:php71`
 `uxktn/t3-pipelines:php70`
 `uxktn/t3-pipelines:php56`